yyssl88/Cardinality-Estimation/README.md

-# SelNet for Cardinality estimation of Similarity selection
+# code of Cardinality estimation of Similarity selection